poseidon/typhoon/docs/bare-metal.md

 Apply will then loop until it can successfully copy credentials to each machine and start the one-time Kubernetes bootstrap service.
 Proceed to the next step while this loops.

-!!! note ""
-    You may see `terraform apply` fail to `copy-secrets` if it connects before the disk install has completed.
-Run terraform apply until it reconciles successfully.

 ### Power

 Power on each machine with the boot device set to `pxe` for the next boot only.